Skip Navigation Links

 • If you are using Windows MFC, make sure that your application defines _ZIP_IMPL_MFC.

-• If you are using Linux/OS X, make sure that your application defines _ZIP_SYSTEM_LINUX.
+• If you are using Linux/macOS, make sure that your application defines _ZIP_SYSTEM_LINUX.

-• The makefile for Linux/OS X already defines _ZIP_SYSTEM_LINUX and the ZipArchive Library MFC projects configurations already define _ZIP_IMPL_MFC.
+• The ZipArchive Library MFC projects configurations already define _ZIP_IMPL_MFC.
 You only need to define them in your project settings.

 • To define these macros in your code, you can use one of the following methods: